 - A photograph or graphic if you have one (or several) that you would like to use within the piece.
 We will watermark images with a copyright for you upon request.
 If you do not have a photo you wish to use, we will select one that fits the theme of your article from among those we've been given in the past.

-Q6: How long should I expect to wait before I know if my item is chosen for publication?
+Q8: How will I know if my item is chosen for publication?

 We thank you for your interest in publishing at DrMomma.org and look forward to reading your work!